Townsville University Hospital

-Townsville University Hospital (TUH), formerly The Townsville Hospital (TTH), is a public tertiary care hospital on Angus Smirth Drive, Douglas, Townsville, Queensland, Australia.
+Townsville University Hospital (TUH), formerly The Townsville Hospital (TTH), is a public tertiary care hospital on Angus Smith Drive, Douglas, Townsville, Queensland, Australia.
 It is the largest facility within the Townsville Hospital and Health Service (HHS) geographic area.
 TUH is the major trauma centre for northern Queensland and all medical and surgical specialties are represented.
 It provides healthcare across the entire North Queensland region, with patients from as far as Mount Isa and Cape York being airlifted or transported to the hospital on a daily basis.
 This is the third general hospital to be built in Townsville with construction completed in 2001.
 The next main tertiary referral hospital is the Royal Brisbane and Women's Hospital in Herston, Brisbane, some 1375 km distant.

 Activity

 The Townsville University Hospital is the largest facility in the Townsville HHS, and is the only tertiary referral hospital in northern Australia.
 Townsville HHS provides public healthcare services across an extensive range of specialties in acute, community and outreach settings.

 The Townsville HHS covers a geographic expanse extending north to Cardwell, west to Richmond, south to Home Hill, and east to Magnetic and Palm Islands.
 As northern Australia's only tertiary hospital and health service, the HHS services an extensive catchment stretching from Mackay in the south, north to the Torres Strait Islands, and west to the Northern Territory border.
 The catchment population is more than 695,000 people.

 The HHS has a geographic footprint of 148,000 square kilometres and is home to a resident population of 238,614 or around 4.8 per cent of Queensland's overall population.

 The HHS is a major economic driver for the region with approximately one in 17 people in paid work employed by the HHS.
 The Townsville HHS employs 6,248 clinical and non-clinical staff who deliver person-centred care defined by quality, safety and compassion to diverse communities across North Queensland.

 The Townsville University Hospital currently has 775 beds.
 The Townsville University Hospital is the major teaching hospital of the James Cook University School of Medicine.
 The current Chief Executive of the Townsville HHS, which includes the Townsville University Hospital, is Kieran Keyes and the current board chair is Mr Tony Mooney AM.

 The Townsville HHS comprises 20 facilities across its catchment.
 These are: